jc-able/danis-discipline/docs/PRD.md

   - Down arrow for navigation
 - **Main Content**:
   - "LET'S WORK together" section with explanation text
-  - Three service option cards (1:1 COACHING, INDEPENDENT PLANS, WORKOUT PROGRAMS)
+  - Service option cards (INDEPENDENT PLANS, WORKOUT PROGRAMS)
   - Each card has image placeholder and link to respective page
+  - *(Future Phase)* Add 1:1 COACHING card
 - **Call-to-Action Section**:
   - "WHERE DO I start?" heading
   - Explanation text
   - "START NOW" button
 - **Service Details Section**:
-  - "1:1 COACHING" details with image
+  - *(Hidden for initial release)* "1:1 COACHING" details with image
-  - "What's included..." list (12 WEEKS LONG, 1:1 PERSONAL COACH, etc.)
+  - *(Hidden for initial release)* "What's included..." list (12 WEEKS LONG, 1:1 PERSONAL COACH, etc.)
-  - "LEARN MORE" button
+  - *(Hidden for initial release)* "LEARN MORE" button

 ### 3.3 1:1 Coaching Page
+*(Note: This page will be hidden in the initial release and implemented in a future phase)*

 - **Header Section**:
   - "1:1 coaching" heading
   - "PERSONALIZED FITNESS & NUTRITION GUIDANCE" subheading